“Change is a process, not an event.” –Barbara Johnson

 First, examine your coping mechanisms when you’ve had a hard day.
 Maybe you binge-watch television or have that extra glass of wine you know you ought to resist.
 Maybe you skip dinner because you’ve filled up on chips instead.
 You know a walk would really help reduce your tension and improve your mood, but that “Oh, the hell with it!” voice takes control instead.

 Next, pick one habit.
 Just one!
 And address it with a healthy alternative.
-Maybe on Monday, Wednesday and Friday mornings you leave your walking shoes by the front door as a reminder when you come home from work.
+Maybe three days a week, you leave your walking shoes by the front door as a reminder when you come home from work.

 As you implement these small changes successfully, move the bar higher and take the next small step.
 These simple changes raise your level of self-awareness.
 Over time, this awareness will help you trade your bad habit for a healthy one.